seacen/Compulsorinese/getting-started.md

 They convey one meaning in common, that is the field which has got one of these symbols in _Required_ column is required in an API request, but can be optional if the fields on the symbol's right are present.

 The major difference between them, can be seen from their names, is the priority relationship they indicate.

-It conveys two meanings.
-One is that the the field is of higher priority than the fields on the symbol's right.
-It means that if both the field and the right-hand fields are present in an API request, the value of the field will be used by the API service instead of the values in right-hand fields.
-In most cases, the right-hand fields should be substitutes of the field.
-The second meaning it conveys is that the field is required, but can be optional only
+A field with `>>` has a higher priority than the symbol's right-hand fields.
+Thus if both the field itself and right-hand fields are present, the field itself will be used by the API service. `<<` on the other hand indicates that the field is of lower priority than the symbol's right-hand fields.